 Wheatfield with Crows, 1890

-Moody and spacious, this landscape adds depth to a study or media room.
-The path and sky are charged but controlled, so the room feels larger, not louder.
+Moody and spacious, the Wheatfield with Crows replica adds depth to a study or media room.
 A matte black frame and directed spotlighting keep the atmosphere intact.

 Portrait of Dr. Gachet, 1890

-A contemplative presence for libraries and workspaces, this portrait sits best with dark wood, book spines, and a chair that actually gets used.
-It’s more of a companion than a decoration, and it settles the room in a way that feels grown‑up and kind.
+A contemplative presence for libraries and workspaces, the Portrait of Dr. Gachet replica sits best with dark wood, book spines, and a chair that actually gets used.

 How to make them sit well together